YuvalShaul/kubernetes/labs/k8s-VirtualBox/A-build/3-building-a-cluster/README.md

 Worker nodes are then joined to the cluster.
 When using the **kubeadm** command, you can use **kubeadm reset** to go back if you need to re-type your commands.

-- Init your cluster by typing the following command: sudo kubeadm init --pod-network-cidr 172.16.0.0/16
+- Init your cluster by typing the following command:
+**sudo kubeadm init --pod-network-cidr 172.16.0.0/16 --kubernetes-version 1.22.0**
 - Run the following commands in you control node - as a regular user (no sudo):
   - mkdir -p $HOME/.kube
   - sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config